ionic-team/ionic-docs/src/pages/appflow/quickstart/bitbucket.md

 If you are already using [Bitbucket Cloud](https://bitbucket.org/) you can link your repository with your Appflow app to push code automatically.

+## Prequisites
 In order to enable the integration with your Ionic Appflow app you will need an existing repository on Bitbucket.

+## Setting up the Integration
 Navigate to the `Git` section of the app settings tab in your app on the Ionic Appflow dashboard choose the Bitbucket Cloud tab.
 If this is your first time connecting you'll need to click the `Connect` button.
 Then you can choose the repository to link from the list of available repos.